45498106/GameBoyAdvance/README.md

 - Saves using localStorage
 - Cycle Accurate Instruction Timings
 - Realtime audio emulation using the Web Audio API
-- Mobile Client: https://gba-dev.github.io/amebo/iphone.html , runs full speed on iPhone 5 and up
+- Mobile Client, runs full speed on iPhone 5 and up
 - RUNS POKEMON! (obviously the most important feature)

 ## In future: